avery-gfs/3D/02/README.md

 - As much detail as possible
 - Make it safe!
 - Add people for scale
-- Will share at the end of two days
+- Will share with class